OmdenaAI/Algeria-Chapter-Green/Team-1_Water_level_forecasting/src/docs/README.md

-# :nazar_amulet: This folder contains the minutes of meeting of our contributors as well as the FINAL PRESENTATION for the project
+## :nazar_amulet: This folder contains the minutes of meeting of our contributors as well as the Final Presentation
+for the project